axonivy-market/ai-assistant/ai-assistant-product/README.md

 As time goes by, an AI assistant may become obsoleted and you may want to delete it and create a new AI assistant.
 To do that, please click the **Delete** button placed on the bottom left corner of the AI assistant details page.

-A confim dialog will appear, you can delete the AI assistant completely by clicking the **Remove** button on that dialog.
+A confirm dialog will appear, you can delete the AI assistant completely by clicking the **Remove** button on that dialog.

 ![Delete AI Assistant dialog](doc/img/assistant-details-delete.png)